 When you first set up Tangerine, you will have often done this with a major Canadian bank.
 This means you already have a major Canadian bank linked to your Tangerine account.

 Also Tangerine makes it super easy to “Transfer Money” to this external account – just as easy as transferring between multiple Tangerine accounts.

-After you transfer mooney to an external Canadian bank account with your Tangerine account, you can make a wire transfer direct from this bank.
+After you transfer money to an external Canadian bank account with your Tangerine account, you can make a wire transfer directly from this bank.